37 Best Things To Do In Florence, Italy

 This church once stood as the Cathedral of Florence for 300 years.
 It was the parish church for the Medici family.
 You can even visit the museum which holds an underground chamber holding the tomb of Cosimo di Medici.

-The familiar Florentine architect Brunelleschi in 1419 rebuilt the interior structure with geometric forms, giving it a minimalist and modern touch.
-The Cannon’s Cloister is an enchanting green space, with a two-storey courtyard loggia, with rich and round arches.
+The familiar Florentine architect Brunelleschi rebuilt the interior structure with geometric forms in 1419, giving it a minimalist and modern touch.
+The Cannon’s Cloister is an enchanting green space with a two-story courtyard loggia and rich, round arches.
 The Laurenziana Library is also part of the complex, holding the most prestigious collection of Italian manuscripts.

-The church is open daily from 9:30 am to 5:30 pm.
-You may want to double check on their website for more detailed information on closing hours due to special events.
+You may want to double-check opening hours on their website for more detailed information on closing hours due to special events.
 The entrance ticket to the Basilica Complex includes the Basilica, the Old Sacristy, the Cloisters, the Museum of the Treasury, and the crypt.

-You should also read my post The Most Beautiful Churches In Florence.
+You should also read my post, The Most Beautiful Churches In Florence.
+It’s written from my personal perspective based on my many visits to Florence and the churches all around the city.

 The Medici Chapel

-This is the burial place of the Medici family – so important it was for the life of the city that visiting is one of the best things to do in Florence.
-The Chapel is divided into three parts, including the crypt and the Cappella dei Principi (of the Princes), in which the walls are covered with a marvelous marble and semi-precious stone.
+This is the burial place of the Medici family—so important it was for the city’s life that visiting is one of the best things to do in Florence.
+The Chapel is divided into three parts, including the crypt and the Cappella dei Principi (of the Princes), in which the walls are covered with marvelous marble and semi-precious stones.

 The New Sacristy was designed by Michelangelo and preserves some of his extraordinary masterpieces.

-On their official website you can find all the information about opening hours (which vary almost every day) and individual tickets for the Medici Chapel.
-To reserve your admission to the Medici Chapel, click here or here.
+On their official website, you can find all the information about opening hours (which vary almost every day) and individual tickets for the Medici Chapel.

 Basilica of Santo Spirito

-The Roman Catholic church of the Holy Spirit is located in the Oltrarno Quarter (on the other side of the Arno river compared to more famous sites in town), a lesser visited part of the city – and all the more charming if you ask me.
+The Roman Catholic Church of the Holy Spirit is located in the Oltrarno Quarter (on the other side of the River compared to more famous sites in town), a less visited part of the city—and all the more charming if you ask me.

-It was historically an Augustinian church and convent, and it became a center of scholarly activities, as well as the official building of the Augustinian Order in 1284.
+It was historically an Augustinian church and convent, and in 1284, it became a center of scholarly activities and the official building of the Augustinian Order.

 Brunelleschi began designs for the new building in 1444, as the old church caught fire.
 Much like Michelangelo’s thwarted San Lorenzo façade, Brunelleschi’s façade was never built as he died two years before completion.

-The architectural design was part of the artwork – he worked to bring classical order, which is central to Renaissance architecture.
-A part of Michelangelo can be found here too – as he found refuge in this church as a young adult, he happily obliged to sculpt a wooden crucifix that can be admires in the Sacristy.
+The architectural design was part of the artwork—he worked to bring classical order, which is central to Renaissance architecture.
+A part of Michelangelo can be found here, too—as a young adult, he found refuge in this church and happily obliged to sculpt a wooden crucifix that can be admired in the Sacristy.

 Santa Croce Florence